JanneMattila/some-questions-and-some-answers/q&a/apim.md

 ```

 Underlying reason for this is the fact that browsers won't send custom
-headers with CORS preflight request which is `OPTION` request
+headers with CORS preflight request.
+Preflight request is done as `OPTIONS` request
 ([Preflight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request)).

 ## Policies